 And because they are poorly written, most get sent to the trash folder unopened.

-So what makes for a great cold email that gets opened and read?
+So, what makes that a great cold email gets opened and read?

 Here are a few elements you need to get right for your cold email to work: